bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 key_handle
 : A value used to represent the information
-            in the key object that the client can use in a future request, as described in {{request-key-reference}}.
+            in the key object that the RC can use in a future request, as described in {{request-key-reference}}.

 user_handle
 : A value used to represent the current
             user.
-The client can use in a future request, as described in
+The RC can use in a future request, as described in
             {{request-user-reference}}.